The Proof is in the Water

 The Future

 Seaspan Shipyards is currently designing one Heavy Polar Icebreaker for the Canadian Coast Guard.
 This vessel will be the largest ship and flagship of the Canadian Coast Guard icebreaking fleet, with a critical role in protecting Canada’s Arctic sovereignty.
-Delivery of this vessel is expected in 2030.

 Seaspan Shipyards is also currently designing the first fleet of what will be a total of 16 Multi-Purpose Vessels for the Canadian Coast Guard, which will support a variety of missions, including aids to navigation, icebreaking, and offshore search and rescue.
-Delivery of these vessels is expected to be well in to the 2030s and beyond.

 Seaspan's Recent Highlights Under the National Shipbuilding Strategy